 Assistive Technology / Devices

-The Leddy Library is home for the Learning Annex The Learning Annex (room G104) on the basement floor of the main building.
-This computer provides access technology for students and is operated by Student Disability Services.
+The Leddy Library is home for The Learning Annex (room G104) on the basement floor of the main building.
+This computer provides access technology for students and is operated by Student Accessibility Services.
 Use of the Annex is arranged through their office.
 (Details)

 A speech to text room is located in Leddy Library's West building, room 208W.
 A laptop with Dragon Naturally Speaking and the room key can be signed out at Leddy's Information Desk, located at the library's entrance, for a 4 hour loan period.